-I am a PhD Candidate at the Wilf Family Department of Politics, New York University.
+I am an Assistant Professor of the School of Social Sciences at Getulio Vargas Foundation, Sao Paulo.
+I hold a PhD from University of Sao Paulo, and I am a fifth year PhD Candidate at the Wilf Family Department of Politics, New York University.
 My work concentrates in the fields of Comparative Political Economy and International Politics, investigating how institutional designs affect incentives and welfare.

 In my recent working papers I study how electoral systems and competition affects corruption, how legislature size influences welfare in Brazilian municipalities, and how international institutions influence rogue state’s deterrence.
 Here you find information about my recent work.